The Sports Betting Market: Growth, Tiers, and the Hidden Profit Killer

 Market Influence: Who’s Really Pulling Traffic?

-• Tier 1: 1.17 billion total visitors, 261.9 million unique
+• Tier 1: 1.17 billion total visitors, only 261.9 million are unique.

-• Tier 2: 342.5 million total visitors, 85 million unique
+• Tier 2: 342.5 million total visitors, only 85 million are unique.

-• Tier 3: 295.7 million total visitors, 70.3 million unique
+• Tier 3: 295.7 million total visitors, only 70.3 million unique.

-• Tier 4: 74.9 million total visitors, 21.1 million unique
+• Tier 4: 74.9 million total visitors, only 21.1 million are unique.

 The Retention Problem: Betting on the Same Customers